rehierl/abstract-properties/13-x-document-order/12-8-the-document-order/2-0-document-order.md

 <!-- ======================================================================= -->
 ## the document order of a document

-Recall that **the above-of node order** (as outlined in the introduction) was introduced as a reference to the document order.
+Recall that **the above-of node order** (as outlined in the prologue) was introduced as a reference to the document order.
 With that in mind, the following statements are true.

 * The doctree's pre-order traversal defines the doctree's pre-order node order.